monxvoll/ChangePlanReminder/README.md

-# NetflixPlanReminder
+# ReminderBot

 A simple Java Telegram bot that reminds you to switch your Netflix subscription plan before the billing date.

 ## How it works

-Netflix lets you change your plan anytime.
-This bot helps you save money by reminding you to upgrade to the most expensive plan, then downgrade to the cheapest one just before the monthly charge.
+This bot helps you keep track your subscription payment by sending a reminder message one day before each billing date, so you never miss a payment or renewal.

 ## Setup